 All snakes shed their skin (ecdysis).
-Ball pythons get rid of their skin all at once to accommodate new growth, whereas skin comes off other mammals in tiny pieces, so we don’t tend to notice.
-It’s vital to understand how the ball python shedding process works and adjust your care accordingly.
+Ball pythons get rid of their skin all at once to accommodate new growth, whereas skin comes off other mammals in tiny pieces.
+It’s vital that you understand how the ball python shedding process works, and can deal with problem sheds.

 We’ll detail the ball python shedding cycle from start to finish.
-We’ll examine how your snake’s behavior might change during this time, and what you can do to expedite the process.
-Finally, you’ll find out how often ball pythons shed, and how to fix a stuck shed on a ball pythons head or eyes.
+We’ll then examine how your snake’s behavior might change during this time, and what you can do to expedite the process.
+You’ll find out how often ball pythons shed, and how to fix a stuck shed on your ball python’s head or eyes.

 - 1 Why Do Ball Pythons Shed Their Skin?

 - 2 Understanding the Ball Python Shedding Timeline

 - 3 Will a Ball Python Eat While Shedding?

 - 4 Are Ball Pythons Aggressive When Shedding?